BestTimesToVisit.com Logo

 transport

-Maximize your time and budget by using a combination of maxi-taxis (shared vans) and the PTSC bus system for getting around the islands.
-Download the Google Maps app and use it offline to help you navigate, but be aware that schedules aren't always precise.
+Maximize your time and budget by using a combination of maxi-taxis (shared vans) and the PTSC (Public Transport Service Corporation) buses.
+Maxi-taxis are cheaper and more frequent than regular taxis, especially for shorter distances.
+Download the Google Maps app to help you navigate and estimate travel times.

 safety